Story At-A-Glance

-Assemblymember James Ramos was vital to securing a $1 Million grant from for a job training program.
+Assemblymember James Ramos was vital to securing a $1 Million grant for a job training program.
 The program will impart property management and maintenance services to low-income Inland Empire residents.

 Background